Code-Institute-Submissions/MS1-8MegStick/README.md

 SVG files were used for the streaming link icons as not all were available in FontAwesome.

 Bootstrap was used throughout the website build as this was a rapid way to build the structure of the site.
 Using BootStap's Flex element in the hero image will ensure that the positioning  of the text elements used in the hero image can be ealisy changed to suite the promotional image of that specific music release.

+I put the releases background CSS at the top of the files for easy access when new music is released.

 ## Bugs